vishnuprasoodanan/Fiber_Intervention_Study/README.md

 **ASV_ID_Summary.xlsx:** Number of sample each ASVs present and total number of ASVs detected in all samples

+**feature-table.tsv:** The ASV-count table created by QIIME2 analysis.
+This contain 349 samples and 9,974 ASVs

+**selected-feature-table.tsv**

 ### Scripts used for Analysis
 **Pairwise_Wilcox_Test.R:** This script is used to carry out pairwise Wilcoxon test in genus abundance data from visit-1 and visit-3.